Bongi Sithole-Moloi: Provincial legislature: 2014–present

 In the 2014 general election, Sithole-Moloi was elected to a seat in the KwaZulu-Natal Provincial Legislature, ranked 29th on the ANC's provincial party list.
 The ANC caucus elected her to chair the legislature's committee for the Premier's office and Zulu royal household.
 In May 2016, she was appointed to the KwaZulu-Natal Executive Council in a cabinet reshuffle by Willies Mchunu, who had recently taken office as Premier; she was named MEC for Arts, Culture, Sports and Recreation.
 Sources told IOL that Sithole-Moloi owed the promotion to her loyalty to Sihle Zikalala, then the ANC's Provincial Chairperson in KwaZulu-Natal; Sithole-Moloi had apparently begun to support Zikalala after 2008, when her removal from the mayoral office strained her relationship with Senzo Mchunu, her former ally and Zikalala's rival and predecessor.

 She remained in office as MEC for Arts and Culture until the 2019 general election, in which she was re-elected to her legislative seat, ranked 30th on the ANC's party list.
 Newly elected Premier Sihle Zikalala appointed her as MEC for Agriculture and Rural Development.
 She was retained in that position by Zikalala's successor, Premier Nomusa Dube-Ncube.

 In 2022, Sithole-Moloi was named as a possible candidate for election to a top leadership position in the provincial ANC.
 She was nominated to stand for the position of ANC Deputy Provincial Secretary by the KwaZulu-Natal branch of the ANC Women's League and by local party branches in Zululand.
 When the party's next provincial elective conference was held in July 2022, she was not elected to a top position but was re-elected to the ANC's Provincial Executive Committee.

 On 7 February 2023, following Sihle Zikalala's resignation from the provincial legislature, Premier Dube-Ncube effected a minor cabinet reshuffle in which Sithole-Moloi replaced Zikalala as MEC for Cooperative Governance and Traditional Affairs.
+Sithole-Moloi left the provincial legislature and the provincial government in 2024.